adamzr2000/SLAM-with-Turtlebot-2-and-RealSense-D435i/README.md

 # SLAM-with-Turtlebot-2-and-RealSense-D435i

-If you want to use the turtlebot 2 with d435i camera, it is necessary to modify the following ROS packages:
+In order to do navigation tasks with turtlebot 2 and d435i camera, it is necessary to modify the following ROS packages:

   -turtlebot_description